pootow/prompts/llm-ops-project/brainstorm.md

   - agent leaderboard
   - unlike agents based on OpenAI models, agents based on opensource models need to combine prompts with specific model configurations and even specific sampler configurations

+Another interesting idea is to develop an agent (or a so-called copilot) to help people to use this platform.
+And use this as a demo to show all the features of the platform.

 IMPORTANT: This is just a brainstorm, not a plan.
 You need to think creative and refine it with me.

 ## Requirement Documentation (In progress, need further supplementation)